Skip to main content

 Commit to Delegating More

-Frankly, in my experience most solo and small firm lawyers spend too much time doing work that they should delegate.
-And if the excuse is they can’t afford a full-time employee then they should start seriously investigating how they can leverage the power of outsourcing.
+Frankly, in my experience, most solo and small firm lawyers spend too much time doing work that they should delegate.
+And if the excuse is they can’t afford a full-time employee, they should start seriously investigating how they can leverage the power of outsourcing.

 Virtual Receptionist Services

-When I started my solo practice I didn’t think I could afford a receptionist, although I would’ve loved to have one like the one that worked at the big firm I left to start my own firm.
+When I started my solo practice, I didn’t think I could afford a receptionist, although I would’ve loved to have one like the one who worked at the big firm I worked at for twenty years.

 Having seen what a good receptionist brings to the table as far as creating a strong impression with clients and prospective clients made me want to fill that gap in my solo practice.

-When I found out about virtual receptionist services I was curious but wary.
-I was afraid of taking on a significant expense just to answer phones and I thought that sending calls to voicemail was a wiser choice.
+I was curious but wary when I learned about virtual receptionist services.
+I was afraid of taking on a significant expense just to answer phones, and I thought sending calls to voicemail was a wiser choice.

-But in reality it was a classic example of not realizing what having my phone calls answered in a highly personal way meant to my practice.
+But it was a classic example of not realizing what having my phone calls answered in a highly personal way meant to my practice.
 For one thing, it meant that I created a top-notch first impression.
-And a second impression, and third and so on.
+And a second impression, and a third, and so on.

-It also meant that I was not relying on technology to help me communicate.
-And that was a blind-spot I had.
-I thought I could automate my phone system, but I failed to realize that automation is not reliable enough to trust for something so important as communicating with people who call my firm.
+It also meant I was not relying on technology to help me communicate.
+And that was a blind spot I had.
+I thought I could automate my phone system, but I failed to realize that automation is too unreliable to trust for something important as communicating with people who call my firm.

 And that last thing is one of the main benefits of outsourcing: you aren’t locked into a long-term commitment.
-You’re basically renting the services of people for as long as you need those services.
+You’re renting people’s services for as long as you need those services.
 And you don’t have to find the right people, nor train them.

 And the more specialized the job is, the harder it will be for you to train them properly.
 Answering phones is not as easy to do as it seems, especially not if we’re talking about answering them in the most professional manner.

-So think twice about being penny wise and pound foolish with any aspect of your practice that involves potential clients or judges or who knows who calling your law firm.
+So think twice about being penny-wise and pound-foolish with any aspect of your practice involving potential clients, judges, or who knows who is calling your law firm.

-Almost certainly, the first thing that every solo and small firm should outsource is the phone answering.
+Almost certainly, the first thing that every solo and small firm should outsource is phone answering.
+And if you want my recommendation for the best virtual receptionist service now, it’s Smith.ai by a long shot.

 Virtual Bookkeeper Services